SkyLoop

-SkyLoop is a type of steel roller coaster manufactured by Maurer Söhne.
+SkyLoop is a type of steel roller coaster manufactured by Maurer AG.
 There are currently 10 SkyLoops operating worldwide, nine of which are identical XT 150 models, and one of which is an extended XT 450 model.
 The first SkyLoop to open was Sky Wheel in 2004 (XT 150) while the sole XT 450, Abismo, opened in 2006.
 There are also three other models—XT 900, Custom, and Launch—which have no installations as of 2021.

 History

 The world's first SkyLoop, Sky Wheel, opened in 2004 and is currently located at Skyline Park in Germany.
 Sky Wheel is a XT 150 model.
 This would continue to be the only model of the SkyLoop to be built until 2006 when Abismo at Parque de Atracciones de Madrid in Spain was built.
 Abismo is a SkyLoop XT 450 (an extension to the XT 150) and remains the only XT 450 to have been built.
 Since then, only XT 150's have been built around the world.
 Maurer Söhne also have 3 additional models of the SkyLoop: XT 900 (extension to XT 150), Custom, and Launch (uses the XT 150 layout where the train gets launched up the lift hill), although none have been built as of 2020.